 Ethan Hiley discussed the way you should approach building guns for modern AAA games.
-Huge thank you goes to Treyarch for allowing us to publish this.
+If you’re interested in modeling, texture, animation – you might find some interesting tips here.

 My name is Ethan Hiley and I’m currently working as a weapons artist at Treyarch.
 Prior to joining the studio – and working alongside a very talented, veteran weapons team – I worked at Raven Software, as a weapon/hard surface artist, working on a variety of different Call of Duty projects.
 While I’ve worked in a few different roles as an artist; over the years, I found weapons to be the most rewarding.
 Prior to my time in the industry I studied game art at Champlain College in Vermont, but I have been exploring 3D modeling as far back as the early 2000’s.
 If you’d like you can check out my latest work and the projects I’ve contributed to over on my ArtStation page.